fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/02_preprocessor/03_macros.md

     *it += 2;
 ```

 Text-replacing macros can be used as shortcuts to avoid repetitive code.
-The problem with them is that the entire "find and replace" system is very primitive and can lead to many surprising results.
-You can not control them or reduce their scope - for this reason there is a very strong convention that macros should be written using `UPPERCASE_STYLE`.
-No other code should use this style to avoid conflicts.
+The problem with them is that the entire "find and replace" system is a very primitive solution from 1980s (where programming was not as much advanced as today) and can lead to many surprising results.
+You can not control macros to reduce their scope - for this reason there is a very strong convention that macros should be written using `UPPERCASE_NAME_STYLE`.
+Nothing else should use this style to avoid any potential name clashes.

-Macros are popular in C language but C++ is far more complicated and has many more language features which are vastly superior to macros.
+Macros are popular in C but C++ is far more complicated and has many more language features which are strictly superior to macros.
+It's adviced to never use text-replacing macros unless there is no other way to achieve something.

-**legitimate uses for macros**
+**legitimate uses for text-replacing macros**

-- testing/debugging (eg print statements that add `__FILE__` and `__LINE__`)
+- testing/debugging (eg print statements use `__FILE__` and `__LINE__`)
-- logging (avoid repetitive code)
+- logging (avoids repetitive code)
-- conditional compilation (switching includes)
+- convoluted memory operations which can not be simplified (eg code that binds different programming languages)

 ## summary

-- `#include`s are a preprocessor directive but not a macro.
+- `#include`s are a preprocessor directive but not a macro
-- macros may be just defined (no text replacement) for `#ifdef` directives
+- macros may be just defined (purely for `#ifdef` directives) or defined to replace text
-- macros may be defined to replace text - these are the ones that are evil
+- text-replacing macros are evil because they operate on text and do not understand the code which can lead to hidden bugs or surprising results

-There will be practically no macros used in the entire tutorial.
+There will be no text-replacing macros used in the entire tutorial.